vacp2p/research/noise-research/secure-transfer.md

 - Devices `A` and `B` are considered trusted (otherwise the attacker will simply exfiltrate the relevant information from the attacked device).

 - As common for Noise, we assume that ephemeral keys cannot be compromised, while static keys might be later compromised.
-However, we enforce in the pairing some security mechanisms (i.e. static key commitments) that will prevent some attacks which are possible when ephemeral keys are weak or get compromised.
+However, we enforce in the pairing phase extra security mechanisms (i.e. use of commitments for static keys) that will prevent some attacks possible when ephemeral keys are weak or get compromised.

 ### Rationale

 - The device `B` exposes a commitment to its static key `sB` because:
-    - if the private key of `eB` is weak or gets compromised, an attacker can impersonate `B` by sending in message `2` to device `A` his own static key and successfully complete the pairing.
+    - if the private key of `eB` is weak or gets compromised, an attacker can impersonate `B` by sending in message `2` to device `A` his own static key and successfully complete the pairing phase.
 Note that being able to compromise `eB` is not contemplated by our security assumptions.
-    - `B` cannot adaptively chose a static key based on the state of the Noise handshake at the end of message `1`, i.e. after the authentication code is confirmed.
+    - `B` cannot adaptively choose a static key based on the state of the Noise handshake at the end of message `1`, i.e. after the authentication code is confirmed.
 Note that device `B` is trusted in our security assumptions.
-    - Confirming the authentication code after processing message `1` will ensure that no MitM can send a static key different than `sB`.
+    - Confirming the authentication code after processing message `1` will ensure that no Man-in-the-Middle (MitM) can send a static key different than `sB`.

 - The device `A` sends a commitment to its static key `sA` because:
-    - `A` cannot adaptively chose a static key based on the state of the Noise handshake at the end of message `1`, i.e. after the authentication code is confirmed.
+    - `A` cannot adaptively choose a static key based on the state of the Noise handshake at the end of message `1`, i.e. after the authentication code is confirmed.
 Note that device `A` is trusted in our security assumptions.
     - Confirming the authentication code after processing message `1` will ensure that no MitM can send a static key different than `sA`.

 - The authorization code is shown and has to be confirmed at the end of message `1` because:
-    - an attacker that frontruns device `A` by sending faster his own ephemeral key, will be detected before  he's able to know device `B` static key `sB`;
+    - an attacker that frontruns device `A` by sending faster his own ephemeral key would be detected before  he's able to know device `B` static key `sB`;
     - it ensures that no MitM attacks will happen during *the whole* pairing handshake, since commitments to the (later exchanged) device static keys will be implicitly acknowledged by the authorization code confirmation;
     - it enables to safely swap the role of handshake initiator and responder (see above);

 - Device `B` sends his static key first because:
     - by being the pairing requester, it cannot probe device `A` identity without revealing its own (static key) first.
-Note that device `B` static key and its commitment can be binded to other cryptographic material (e.g. seed phrase).
+Note that device `B` static key and its commitment can be binded to other cryptographic material (e.g., seed phrase).

 - Device `B` opens a commitment to its static key at message `2.` because:
     - if device `A` replies concluding the handshake according to the protocol, device `B` acknowledges that device `A` correctly received his static key `sB`, since `r` was encrypted under an encryption key derived from the static key `sB` and the genuine (due to the previous `auth_code` verification) ephemeral keys `eA` and `eB`.